roostercoopllc/mobile-code-sample/README.md

 ## Notes
 1. Please note that no security is implemented so please don't use in production and do not transfer sensitive information
-2. I will include stable compiled .apks and .app files in the github repository
+2. I will include stable compiled .apks and .app files in the github repository.
+Update - Requires DNS records for RESTful API

 ## Reference